amitofsk/dandy/docs/widgetApi.md

 ## TricolorDisplay
 ### Description
+The TricolorDisplay clas displays an analog input as if it went through a comparator to a tricolor LED.
+If the analog input is below one value, the LED is green.
+If it is between that value and a second value, the LED is yellow.
+If the analog input is above the second value, the LED is red.
 ### Member Functions
 ### Options
 ### Examples
 ### Notes
 ### Similar Classes
+TricolorDisplay is a child of the LEDDisplay class.
+The classes DialDisplay, SlideDisplay, and SimplePlotDisplay also display analog input values.

 ## VectorDisplay
 ### Description
+VectorDisplay displays three analog input values as a vector.
+Use this class to display velocity, magnetic field at a point, or other vector quantities.
 ### Member Functions
 ### Options
 ### Examples
 ### Notes
 ### Similar Classes
+VectorDisplay is a child of class AnalogInDisplay.